 The Bottom Line

-Six figures in student loan debt seems like a lot, but it may not prove fatal if you tackle them with fervor right away.
+Six figures in student loan debt seem like a lot, but it may not prove fatal if you tackle them with fervor right away.
 Consider this: The average new car price was $33,543 in 2015, which means that most people are spending that much on a new ride every fifteen years anyway.

-Paying off your loans might mean forgoing a new car altogether, or making sacrifices in a different part of your budget.
+Paying off your loans might mean forgoing a new car altogether or making sacrifices in a different part of your budget.
 Or it might mean refinancing into a loan with better terms and a lower interest rate in order to speed up the process.

 No matter what, you should keep all of your options on the table.
 With six figures in student loan debt, you’ll need all the help you can get.